UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereMessageBroker-CMP/overview.md

 #### Version 47

+* Fixes out of memory issue when running on Groovy-3.0
 * Override Bar Properties step will warn instead of fail on invalid line in property file.

 #### Version 46